Thatguycalledcoder/Rock-Paper-Scissors-JS/README.md

-A rock paper scissors game built with Javascript.
+A rock paper scissors game built with Javascript and miscellaneous.